dvdkrstndnls/liri-node-app/README.md

 require("dotenv").config();
 ```

 9. Add the code required to import the `keys.js` file and store it in a variable.
+DONE?

 * You should then be able to access your keys information like so